xuanhao44/Self-Stabilization/note_2_7.md

 ### Coarse vs. Fine Atomicity

-Under coarse atomicity---less power to the adversary
+Under coarse atomicity - less power to the adversary

 - **a coin toss is an internal operation that is not separable from the next read or write operation**.
 - the adversary **is unaware to the algorithm random choices** before its first read or write operation

-Under fine atomicity---more power to the adversary
+Under fine atomicity - more power to the adversary

 - a coin toss is **a separate operation** from the next read or write operation.
 - **the adversary is aware to the algorithm random choices before its first read or write operation**